Flood (Halo): Cultural impact

 The surprise appearance of the Flood during Halo: Combat Evolved was seen as an important plot twist and a scary moment even after repeat playthroughs of the game.
 Gamasutra, writing about video game plots, gives the example of the Flood not only as an important reversal to the story of Halo, but an example of how games are made more interesting by twists in the plot.
 Rolling Stone and Kotaku credited the appearance of the Flood as an excellent way the game kept players on their toes, forcing them to adjust their strategies; Rolling Stone called the twist as shocking "as if, several levels into a game of Pac-Man, the dots suddenly began to attack you".
 IGN described Flood as one of their favorite video game monsters of all time, stating that "We like the Flood, but we hate them so very much."

-Despite the positive acclaim in Halo, the response to the presence of the Flood in Halo 2 and Halo 3 was mixed.
+In contrast, critics such as GamesRadar's Charlie Barratt or The Guardians Keza MacDonald considered the Flood as one of the worst parts of Halo, turning the gameplay into what MacDonald called a "claustrophobic zombie shooter" and leading to repetitious and tiresome encounters in the latter part of the game.
 A panel of online reviewers noted that the Flood appeared in Halo 2 for no obvious reasons, and was simply described as "aggravating" to play against.
 Daniel Weissenberger of Gamecritics.com noted in his review of Halo 3 that even though the Flood looked better than ever, its single strategy of rushing the player proved tedious over time.
-GamesRadar's Charlie Barratt listed the Flood as the worst part of Halo, contrasting what he considered fun, vibrant and open levels before the Flood's appearance with confined spaces and predictable enemies.